Calastrophe/pythonRSC/README.md

 The list of commands accepted by the debugger are listed below.

-``stepi [stepsize]`` This will 'step' forward once if stepsize is not provided, otherwise it will step as many times as provided in stepsize
+``stepi [stepsize]`` This will 'step' forward once if stepsize is not provided, otherwise it will step as many times as provided in stepsize.

+``backi [stepsize]`` This will 'step' backwards once if stepsize is not provided, otherwise it will step as many times as provided in stepsize.

 ``bp [addr|label] ...`` This will set a breakpoint at the given address(es) in hex or decimal or at given label(s).
 Breakpoints are enabled on initialization.